ControlSystemStudio/phoebus/services/save-and-restore/README.md

 # Run

-NOTE: the service is based on Spring Boot using a default configuration.
+NOTE: the service is based on Spring Boot using a default configurationData.
 Consequently the build artifact contains all dependencies.
 As such it is launched as a stand-alone jar, see below.
 To convert the build artifact to a war file for deployment to an application server, see https://spring.io/guides/gs/convert-jar-to-war/